 (1) Call to Order (2) Reading of minutes of previous meeting (3) Report of Treasurer (4) Introduction of new members (5) Reports of officers, including Board of Directors (6) Reading of communications (7) Reports of committees, standing and special (8) Unfinished business (9) New business (10) Election of officers and Board Members (11) Adjournment

 Roberts’ Rules of Order shall govern the procedures of all meetings where the same is not in conflict with the Constitution and By-Laws of this Association.

+Article VII – Voting

+Voting privileges are extended only to those members who have paid dues for the current calendar year

+Voting may be conducted in person at an official Association meeting via general voice vote, paper ballots, electronically or any combination thereof.

-Article VII – Committees
+Article VIII – Committees